deephdc/deep-docs/source/technical/howto-developers/pull_request_workflow.rst

 Module integration workflow for external (non-deephdc) users
 ============================================================

-In the case the PR to :ref:`integrate a module <user/howto/develop-model:Integrating the module in the Marketplace>` comes from a **non-deephdc** member, remember you have to perform the following additional steps for integration:
+In the case the PR to :ref:`integrate a module <user/howto/develop-model:4.
+Integrating the module in the Marketplace>` comes from a **non-deephdc** member, remember you have to perform the following additional steps for integration:

 1. Name check